Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

     **Fix:**
     - Add required to text area element

-    **Result after fixes: PASS**
+    **T09 Result after fixes: PASS**

     **T10 - Acceptance criteria**
-    - when I scroll to the footer of the webpage, company contact details with a phone number and an email address are displayed
+    - when I scroll to the footer of the webpage, the company contact details with a phone number and an email address are displayed

-    **Result: PASS**
+    **T10 Result: PASS**

 - ### **As a returning visitor,I want to view the areas where the company operates so that I can check that they provide services where I live.**